AI Personal Assistant App Development Cost: Feature, Factors and Types

 Types of AI Personal Assistants You Can Build

-Voice-based AI personal assistants process user inputs based on voice commands.
+Voice-based AI Assistants: Voice-based AI personal assistants process user inputs based on voice commands.
 These are usually done by converting voice to text, interpreting the intent behind that text, and providing output to the user as speech.
-This type of AI assistant has been popularized by platforms such as Alexa and Siri.
+This type of AI assistant has been popularized by platforms such as Amazon Alexa & Apple Siri.

-Multimodal AI personal assistants work on multiple inputs, which could be voice, text, or images.
+Multimodal AI Personal Assistants: Multimodal AI personal assistants process multiple inputs, such as voice, text, or images.
 This type of AI assistant provides a more interactive and dynamic user interface.
 Therefore, this type of AI assistant is the most advanced and resource-intensive to create.

 Factors That Directly Influence the Cost to Build an AI Personal Assistant